Uninett/Argus/docs/user-manual.rst

 Re-open closed (resolved) incidents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Select several incidents in the *Incidents table* via checkbox at the start of the row and press ``Reopen`` in the *Update incidents* toolbar that appears above the *Incidents table*.
+1. Select several incidents in the *Incidents table* via checkboxes at the start of the row and press ``Reopen`` in the *Update incidents* toolbar that appears above the *Incidents table*.